Asi4n-Inv4sion/Asi4nBot/README.md

 Command prefex = '/'

-Current list of user commands:
+Current list of user commands

 Message commands:

-  clear {num} - clears the last num messages (including the one used to invoke the command) dinner - @'s the 'dinner squad' role (specific to my personal server) echo {message} - echos message jason {num} - random quotes from Jason Kwan nuke - nukes the server tsar bomba - was the BIGGEST bomb ever created
+  clear {num} - clears the last num messages (including the one used to invoke the command)

+  dinner - @'s the 'dinner squad' role (specific to my personal server)

+  echo {message} - echos message

+  jason {num} - random quotes from Jason Kwan

+  nuke - nukes the server

+  tsar bomba - was the BIGGEST bomb ever created

 Moderator commands:

   movehere - moves all users in voice to the channel of the person who called it

 Math commands:

   /wolfram {message} - searches the wolframalpha database (aliases: 'wr', 'query', 'q')